A positive formula for the Ehrhart-like polynomials from root system chip-firing: Lattice points in the Minkowski sum of a permutohedron and a dilating regular permutohedron

 To summarize the above, without loss of generality {\bf we from now on in the proof of this lemma assume the following list of additional conditions}: \begin{enumerate}[(a)] \item $\mathrm{Span}_{\mathbb{R}}(X) = \mathrm{Span}_{\mathbb{R}}\{\alpha_i\colon i \in I\}$ for some $I\subseteq [n]$; \item the unique vector $\mu^0_X \in \mu+\mathrm{Span}_{\mathbb{R}}(X)$ with $\pi_{X}(\mu^0_X)=0$ satisfies $\mu^0_X \in P_{\geq 0}^{\mathbb{R}}$; \item $\pi_{I}(\mu)$ is zero or a minuscule weight of $\Phi_I$; \item $\mu \leq \lambda$. \end{enumerate}

-Let us now give two rank $2$ examples of what the setting of this lemma might look like after we have reduced to a case satisfying conditions~\eqref{cond:integrality_1}-\eqref{cond:integrality_4} above.
+We will show that $\mu \in \Pi(\lambda)$ and thus that $\mu \in \Pi^Q(\lambda) \cap (\mu + \mathrm{Span}_{\mathbb{R}}(X))$ to complete the proof of the lemma.
+But before we do that, let us give two rank $2$ examples of what the setting of this lemma might look like after we have reduced to a case satisfying conditions~\eqref{cond:integrality_1}-\eqref{cond:integrality_4} above.
 In these examples we follow the numbering of the simple roots from Figure~\ref{fig:dynkin_classification} in the appendix.

 \begin{example} Suppose $\Phi=B_2$, $\lambda = \omega_1+\omega_2$, $\mu = -\omega_1+\omega_2$ and $X=\{\alpha_1\}$.
 This is depicted on the left of Figure~\ref{fig:slice}.
 In this figure, the permutohedron $\Pi(\lambda)$ is the region shaded in blue.
 The dominant cone $P_{\geq 0}^{\mathbb{R}}$ is the region shaded in green.
 The affine subspace $\mu+\mathrm{Span}_{\mathbb{R}}(X)$ is the dashed red line (in fact in this case it is a linear subspace).
 Points in the coset $Q+\lambda$ are represented by black circles; other points of interest are marked by yellow circles circles.
 It is easy to verify that conditions~\eqref{cond:integrality_1}-\eqref{cond:integrality_4} hold in this case: for example, $\pi_{I}(\mu)=\mu=\frac{1}{2}\alpha_1$ is a minuscule weight of $\Phi_{\{1\}}$.
 Observe that $\mu^0_X=0$ is a weight of $\Phi$, but that it does not belong to the coset $Q+\lambda$. \end{example}